A Trusted Partner since 2018

 Taking an agile approach, we enabled the assessment of current processes, systems, and required integrations which feed into the design of the automated digital operations.
 The automation flows were optimised to remove obsolete steps and perform the repetitive steps delivering machine speed automated operations.

-SmallWorld, via DTS, and CORTEX Intelligent Automation has been enhanced to achieve maximum availability and minimize network incidents due to planned works.
+SmallWorld, via DTS, and CORTEX has been enhanced to achieve maximum availability and minimize network incidents due to planned works.

 As input parameters we used routers, OLT/GPON, switches, client and equipment circuits in order to extract B2B and NodeB clients from SmallWorld (NICM).